Henry Melchior Muhlenberg House

+The Henry Melchior Muhlenberg House, also known as the John J. Schrack House, is an historic home which is located in Trappe, Montgomery County, Pennsylvania.

+A Pennsylvania historical marker which documents this structure's significance was dedicated on April 28, 1960.
+The house was subsequently added to the National Register of Historic Places in 2000.

+History and architectural features

-Henry Melchior Muhlenberg House, also known as the John J. Schrack House, is a historic home located at Trappe, Montgomery County, Pennsylvania.
-The house was built about 1755, and is a 2 1/2-story, five bay, stone dwelling with a gable roof.
-It measures approximately 39 feet by 31 feet.
-Between 1994 and 1998, the house was restored to its 1776-1787 appearance.
-This was the period of residency by Rev. Henry Melchior Muhlenberg (1711-1787), patriarch of the Lutheran Church in the United States, and father of Peter Muhlenberg (1746-1807) and Frederick Muhlenberg (1750-1801).
-Also on the property are the remains of a pottery kiln dated to about 1720.
-It is the oldest intact pottery kiln known in Pennsylvania.
+Built circa 1755, this historic house is a 2 1/2-story, five-bay, stone dwelling with a gable roof.
+It measures approximately thirty-nine feet by thirty-one feet.
+Between 1994 and 1998, the house was restored to its 1776-1787 appearance, which was the period of residency by Rev. Henry Melchior Muhlenberg (1711-1787), patriarch of the Lutheran Church in the United States, and father of Peter Muhlenberg (1746-1807) and Frederick Muhlenberg (1750-1801).

+Also located on the property are the remains of a pottery kiln which dates to roughly 1720.
+It is the oldest intact pottery kiln known in the Commonwealth of Pennsylvania.

 The house is owned by the Trappe Historical Society and open as a historic house museum.

 A Pennsylvania historical marker was dedicated on April 28, 1960.
 It was added to the National Register of Historic Places in 2000.